tonethar/IGME-330-Fall-2021/weekly/week-09A-notes.md

   - "cloud-hosted" means that it can be accessed by multiple users and devices from anywhere on the Internet
   - "NoSQL" in this case means that all of your data is stored in what is essentially a single JSON object, as opposed to being broken out into seperate SQL tables (ex.  `Person` and `Address` or `BlogPost`)
   - "sync data in realtime" - means that data changes can be immediately (within milliseconds) propogated to all of the users of your web app
-  - the realtime databse will also continue to work when the user is offline (by caching changes) and will automatically sync itself with the cloud when the user re-connects
+  - the realtime database will also continue to work when the user is offline (by caching changes) and will automatically sync itself with the cloud when the user re-connects
 - Even though Firebase is NoSQL, our app still needs Firebase to do the same things that a SQL database does - specifically the **CRUD** operations:
   - ***C*reate** - in the *DogFinder* app page, we need to create a new favorite (in the cloud) everytime a user favorites a dog picture
   - ***R*ead** - on the DogFinder Community page, we need to download the `url` and `like` values for 10 most popular dog pictures